keras-team/keras-io/examples/graph/md/mpnn-molecular-graphs.md

 [this tutorial](https://keras.io/examples/generative/wgan-graphs/)).

 [RDKit](https://www.rdkit.org/) is a collection of cheminformatics and machine-learning software written in C++ and Python.
-In this tutorial, RDKit is used to conviently and efficiently transform [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) to molecule objects, and then from those obtain sets of atoms and bonds.
+In this tutorial, RDKit is used to conveniently and efficiently transform [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) to molecule objects, and then from those obtain sets of atoms and bonds.